mykwillis/organiq-demo-tessel/mock/browser/README.md

-organiq.js is build with `make browserify` from sdk project.
+organiq.js is built with `npm run browserify` from organiq/sdk-js.

 use `http-server` to host this index.html on the local host.